 If you don’t have any System Restore files, it is probably because you have set this option off, because it was slowing down your computer and taking up storage data from your pc.
 But don’t worry, I will teach you four more methods to do this.

-Method number 2: Finding the erased internet history through Desktop search programs
+Method number 2: Finding erased internet history through Desktop search programs

 Method number 3: You can find out what was deleted via Cookies

-It is pretty much the same process in every browser, to look at cookies which are stored.
+It is pretty much the same process in every browser to look at cookies that are stored.
 You need to go to options, then settings.
 If you are using chrome browser, once you are in your settings, you need to click on advanced.
 Once you have done that, more options/settings will show up.
-Click on COntent settings.
+Click on Content settings.
 And in content settings, there will be Cookies as a first option, click on it.
 Again, more opportunities will show up, make sure that you click on “See all cookies and site data.”

 Boom, you did it.
-You just have found all the cookies, and with those, you can reverse engineer what was the browsing history which was deleted from Google.
+You just have found all the cookies, and with those, you can reverse engineer what the browsing history which was deleted from Google was.
 Pretty much the same way, you can find cookies in Internet Explorer, Firefox, Safari, and other internet browsers.

 Method number 4: Accessing via log files the deleted browsing history

 If none of these three methods have worked for you or you were not able to try them.
 This will surely work.
 With this method, you can find google chrome deleted history even from a very long time ago and also from other browsers as well.
 Even though this method is not that hard and I will walk you through it step by step.
 Few warnings might show up, for example, signs like that your data might be lost or deleted, etc.